atbcb/usab-uswds/news/_posts/2021-04-20-u-s-access-board-to-host-panel-discussions-on-self-service-transaction-machines-may-19.md

 Following the panel discussions and a short break, the Board will reconvene to conduct regular business from **3:30 – 4:30 (ET)**.
 The agenda includes brief reports from the Executive Director, Board committees, and Election Assistance Commission.
 For more information, visit the [Board Meetings webpage](https://www.access-board.gov/about/meetings.html).
 Additional details will be provided in the coming weeks.

 You may attend the meeting through the [Zoom.gov platform](http://www.zoomgov.com/j/1604334769) or by phone (listen-only mode).
 The meeting will include video remote interpreting (VRI) and real-time captioning.
-For further information, visit the [Board’s website](https://www.access-board.gov/about/meetings.html) or contact Rose Marie Bunales at events@access-board.gov.
+For further information, visit the [Board’s website](https://www.access-board.gov/about/meetings.html) or contact Rose Marie Bunales at <events@access-board.gov>.

 > *Meeting of the U.S. Access Board (Virtual)* \
 > May 19, 1:00 – 4:30 (ET) \